desultory/ugrd/readme.md

 * Auto-detection and validation of the root mount using `/proc/mounts`
 * Auto-detection and validation of LUKS root mounts
 * Auto-detection and validation of the btrfs subvolume used for the root mount, if present
+* Auto-detection of mountpoints for the system init.
 * Dynamic BTRFS subvolume selection at boot time using `subvol_selector`
 * Auto-detection of kernel modules using `lspci` and `lsmod`
 * Reading the `root` and `rootflags` parameters from the kernel commandline